flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 # Azure SQL Database Plugin

 ## Overview
-The Azure SQL Database Plugin integrates RightScale Self-Service with the basic functionality of the AWS Application Load Balancer.
+The Azure SQL Database Plugin integrates RightScale Self-Service with the basic functionality of the Azure SQL Database

 ## Requirements
 - A general understanding CAT development and definitions